Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 The Whitsundays is a subtropical climate.
 This means summer is hot and humid, with showers passing quickly.
 The waters are mostly calm due to light winds.

-Summer is stinger season, so you must wear a protective stinger suit when in the water.
+Summer is stinger season, so wear a protective suit when in the water.

 Some of our boats have air conditioners.
-However, due to battery capacity, there are limits to using them out on the water.
-When berthed at a marina, it’s possible to have the air-con running.
+However, due to battery capacity, they are limited in their use on the water.
+When berthed at a marina, however, the air conditioner can be run.

 Learn more about bareboating in summer.